ggsmith842/finecn/README.md

 capm(.01,2.3,.08)
 #[1] 19.4

-#determine if a stock is over/under valued based on CAPM a
+#determine if a stock is over/under valued based on CAPM where arg 1 is found using `capm` and argument is the expected return of the stock.
 capmValue(19.4,11.2)
 #The stock is overvalued
 ```